lyrasis/kiba-extend/doc/contributing.md

 Include [YARD documentation comments](https://www.rubydoc.info/gems/yard/file/docs/GettingStarted.md) in your code.
 This is what creates/publishes the automatically generated [`kiba-extend` documentation site](https://lyrasis.github.io/kiba-extend/) when a pull request is merged or a commit is made directly to the main branch.

-NOTE: `kiba-extend` uses a Markdown parser to convert YARD to HTML

 Most important:

 * Brief description of what the transform does (first line of transform class documentation)